Check out our YouTube playlist for TeamOne demos and tutorials.

 You can manage TeamOne add-on settings either in TeamOne Configuration or on a sheet named TEAMONE.
 Using TeamOne Configuration you can define personal and global TM1 connections and tasks.
 And using the TEAMONE sheet you can make the settings dynamic, for instance you can add a tm1 process task and calculate the process parameter values with sheets formulas.

 If you have Admin permissions or if you have no security defined, you will see 3 tabs: Personal Settings, Global Settings, Security.
 Otherwise only the Personal Settings will be available.

 You can define private TM1 connections and private tasks in Personal Settings.
 Personal Settings are stored in your Google account and they are shared for all your sheets where you use TeamOne add-on.
 No other users can see it.
-The interface also allows to move any setting to TEAMONE sheet
+You can copy or move settings between Personal and Global or to TEAMONE sheet:

-Global Settings are stored in your the current sheet properties and available to all users, but only Admin users can see this tab, hence can edit it.
-The interface also allows to move any setting to TEAMONE sheet
+Global Settings are stored in the current sheet properties and available to all users, but only Admin users can see this tab, hence can edit it.

 - Global Settings

 For instance, as an admin user, I would like to define a new TM1 connection named TM1PROD in the global settings, this is where I would define the TM1 host, port, namespace (in case of CAM authentication).
 Then other users can also define TM1PROD connection in their Personal Settings, but popoulate the username/password fields only.
 Finally on TEAMONE sheet we can aslo define TM1PROD connection and specify a different value for the securitySheet.
 When opening TeamOne Sidebar, all the settings will be merged, so TM1PROD connection will get the host, port and namespace from the Global Settings, the secret from the Private Settings, finally the securitySheet value defined on the TEAMONE sheet.